Non-Residential Learning Communities

 Animal Science majors learn about their major and the resources and opportunities available to them at the University of Connecticut.
 They also benefit from having regular direct contact with their faculty advisor who understands their curriculum and can help direct their activities at UConn and beyond based on their interests.
 Learning about this major as a cohort places students on a track to be successful, and allows them to support others who share their interests.

-Director: Dr. Steven Zinn
+Instructor: Dr. Steven Zinn

 Communication